eosdis-nasa/earthdata-pub-forms/README.md

 ## Installing

 EDPub Forms use node v14.19.1.
+EDPub Forms use npm version 6.14.16.
 To build/run the Forms on your local machine, install nvm following the [nvm Install & Update Script](https://github.com/nvm-sh/nvm#install--update-script) instructions.